mindolph/Mindolph/README.md

 Mindolph is developed based on JavaFX, see [code/README.md](code/README.md) for more details.

 Future Plan:

-* 1.9: File Collection and Outline.
 * 1.10: Snippet Feature to quickly insert snippet for many file types.
+* 1.11: Improment and bug fixing.

 ### Buy me a cup of coffee